 Canada and New England Cruises

 Some people think Canada and New England cruises are exclusively for old fogies that just want to sit on deck and watch as the coast rolls by.
 If that’s what you think, you could be missing out on one of the cruise industry’s best-kept secrets.
 The fact is, there are three distinct types of cruises in the region: small ship/adventure expeditions, mass-market lines that have something for everyone, and luxury lines that take a decidedly more upscale approach.

 Holland America has both short and long Canada and New England itineraries allowing you to complete an in-depth exploration of the region or just a taste to whet your appetite.
 Their shorter, 7-night itineraries tend to cruise from Boston to Montreal (or vice versa), while they have longer itineraries departing from New York, Boston or Montreal.

 Explore Canada and New England with Royal Caribbean.
 Their cruises can range from shorter 5 to 7 night itineraries to longer 9 nights cruises with sailings depart primarily from the US Coastal cities of Cape Liberty, Baltimore or Boston, or from Quebec City in Canada.

 Celebrity Cruises Canada and New England itineraries tend to be longer, 14 night cruises that sail roundtrip from Cape Liberty in New Jersey.

 Cunard’s voyages to Canada and New England allow you combine premium cruising aboard a gorgeous ocean liner with an in-depth cultural exploration.
-Most of their sailings are 14 nights or longer (though they do have a few five to seven night itineraries) and, as many start or end in either Southampton or Hamburg, you can combine the iconic Cunard Transatlantic experience with your Canada and New England adventure.
+Most of their sailings are 14 nights or longer (though they do have a few 7 night itineraries) and, as many start or end in either Southampton or Hamburg, you can combine the iconic Cunard Transatlantic experience with your Canada and New England adventure.

 How to Get to Canada and New England